What you need to know

-In these unprecedented times, we have made the decision to provide a COVID-19 Recovery Grants Program during this pandemic.
+In these unprecedented times, we have made the decision to provide a COVID-19 Recovery Grants Program during and throughout the recovery of this pandemic.

 This is an evolving situation, so make sure you are signed up to the grants mailing list to receive updates about this program.

 COVID-19 Recovery Grants

 Following our hugely popular rounds of Recovery Grants earlier this year, grants are back with two more rounds of funding for 2020/21.

 These grants can provide funding for local business, community groups and artists to undertake projects to help adapt to the challenges faced by the pandemic and to reconnect as a community as we move towards a ‘COVID-normal’.

 The next round is open from Tuesday, 1 December 2020 and closes at 5pm sharp on Thursday, 21 January 2021.

 Applications are assessed based on the assessment criteria outlined in the Grant Guidelines.
 Unlike other grant programs offered by state and federal governments, our Council grants only have a limited pool of funding and unfortunately not all applications will be successful.

 For all the details about how to apply, please download the updated COVID-19 Recovery Grant Guidelines: